ViaScientific/vfoundry-training/metadata-geo_tutorial.md

 <img src="metadata_geo_images/geo_load_table4.png" width="99%">

 25. Switch to `Samples` collection by using collection dropdown.
-Similar to biosamples collection, click `Download Last Viewed Page as Excel file` button.
+Similar to the biosamples collection, click the `Download Last Viewed Page as Excel file` button.
 Copy and paste the data in SraRunTable into this empty sheet as follows:

 <img src="metadata_geo_images/geo_filled_samples.png" width="99%">

 ```
-Note: `Sample Name` column in SraRunTable is copied to `Name` column.
+Note: `Sample Name` column in SraRunTable is copied to the `Name` column.
 ```

-26. After saving this file, click on `Import on Excel File` button.
-Drag and drop your Samples.xlsx file and click `Load Table` button.
-Now you're ready to import sample data with save button.
-Return back to table view by clicking `Show Table Format` button.
+26. After saving this file, click on the `Import on Excel File` button.
+Drag and drop your Samples.xlsx file and click the `Load Table` button.
+Now you're ready to import sample data with the save button.
+Return back to the table view by clicking the `Show Table Format` button.

-27. Go to collection dropdown and change its value to `Files`.
-Click `Download Last Viewed Page as Excel file` button.
+27. Go to the collection dropdown and change its value to `Files`.
+Click the `Download Last Viewed Page as Excel file` button.
 Copy and paste the data in SraRunTable into this empty sheet as follows:

 <img src="metadata_geo_images/geo_filled_files.png" width="99%">

+28. If you prefer you can use entered files in run submission.
+Select the `Runs` collection and click `Insert` button.
+- Name: Your run name
+- Submission Type: Standard
+- Server: Viafoundry Server
+- Run Environment: Via Run Environment (AWS Batch)
+- Template run id: Enter your previous run id or enter 1 to use our demo run as template.
+- Inputs: Click `Select File` Button and use checkboxes to select your files.
+- You can change other input values according to your needs.

+29. Click the save button.
+This will submit your run.
+You can track your run status on the dashboard.

 Congratulations!
-You have configured metadata tracker for your project and imported GEO data into foundry!
+You have configured a metadata tracker for your project and imported GEO data into the foundry!